 It is a test tool that can be used without leaving the development environment and without the need for any other software for testing internal or external APIs.

-Manages the scheduled tasks.
+It manages the scheduled tasks.

 It provides visualization and querying of analytical data in the log records.